wormhole-foundation/wormhole/docs/operations.md

 - **Terra** requires a full node and an [LCD server](https://docs.terra.money/terracli/lcd.html#light-client-daemon) pointing to your full node.
 Refer to the [Terra documentation](https://docs.terra.money/node/join-network.html) on how to run a full node.
-From a security point of view, running only an LCD server with `--trust-node=false` pointed to somebody else's full node would be sufficient, but you'd then depend on that single node for availability unless you set up a load balancer pointing to a set of nodes.

 - **Binance Smart Chain**: Same requirements as Ethereum.
 Note that BSC has higher throughput than Ethereum and roughly requires twice as many compute resources.